-"Ultimately, we hope to condition the civic environment in these communities so that more community members can exercise leadership on the toughest challenges that serve as barriers to being stronger, healthier, and more inclusively prosperous.
+"Ultimately, we hope to help build on the momentum already happening here in Reno County to condition the civic environment so that more community members can exercise leadership on the toughest challenges that serve as barriers to being stronger, healthier, and more inclusively prosperous.
 The immediate challenge we work on will be about helping communities be more inviting to entrepreneurs, but participants will walk away with skills and capacity that will help them make progress on any difficult civic challenges in the community," said Shaun Rojas, KLC's senior director of civic engagement.